-Nineteenth century Australian cattle ranchers were unhappy with the dogs they brought with them from England and realized they needed tough dogs that could handle the extreme heat and cold in the outback.
+An energetic blue heeler is an ideal dog for an active person or family.
+Originally bred to work on Australian cattle ranches, the blue heeler particularly enjoys spending time outdoors.
+Nineteenth-century Australian cattle ranchers were unhappy with the dogs they brought with them from England and realized they needed tough dogs that could handle the extreme heat and cold in the outback.
 They bred dingoes with collies and other dogs to create a breed that could endure long days herding wild cattle.

-The American Kennel Club first registered blue heelers in 1980.
-Blue heelers have long, sturdy bodies, pointed ears, rounded heads and strong legs and necks.
+The American Kennel Club first registered blue heelers in 1980 and classifies the breed as a part of the herding group.
+Blue heelers have long, sturdy bodies, pointed ears, rounded heads, and strong legs and necks.
 Their short outercoats help them tolerate wet conditions, while the thicker undercoats provide protection from cold temperatures.
 Hair color can vary along the shaft of the hair, giving them a speckled appearance.

 Blue heelers aren't lap dogs and don't enjoy long, leisurely naps in the sun.
 They were bred to work, and if you don't find something for them to do, they might just decide to help you by herding your family members or pets.
 If you don't offer them enough exercise and activities, they can be destructive.
 Herding dogs direct wayward cattle with their mouths and can nip or bite people or other animals when playing or herding.

 All of these problems can be avoided if breeders follow recommended guidelines and don't breed dogs with these conditions.
 Reputable breeders can provide health certificates that show that the parents have been examined and don't have any of the conditions common in the breed.
 The AKC notes that hip and elbow X-rays can eliminate the possibility of dysplasia.
-A DNA test can determine if either of the parents have progressive retinal atrophy.
+A DNA test can determine if either of the parents has progressive retinal atrophy.